Enschede is a medium-sized town near the German border, situated in the east of the Netherlands in the province of Overijssel.

 Take a look below if you'd like a virtual tour of the campus!

 Kennispark Twente is one of the 7 Dutch innovation campuses, voted as the Best Businesspark of the Netherlands (2013).

-Kennispark Twente offers a dynamic environment to the many spin-off companies from both the University of Twente and Saxion University of Applied Sciences and other leading innovative companies.
+Kennispark Twente offers a dynamic environment to the many spin-off companies from the University of Twente, Saxion University of Applied Sciences, and other leading innovative companies in the area.